Top Austrian court says Ukrainian oligarch can be sent to US

-VIENNA (AP) - Austria’s Supreme Court of Justice ruled Tuesday that a Ukrainian oligarch who prosecutors say had business ties to President Donald Trump’s ex-campaign manager, Paul Manafort, can be extradited to the United States in a bribery case.
+VIENNA (AP) - Austria’s Supreme Court of Justice has ruled that a Ukrainian oligarch who prosecutors say had business ties to President Donald Trump’s ex-campaign manager, Paul Manafort, can be extradited to the United States in a bribery case.

-Judges upheld a lower Vienna court’s ruling that Dymitro Firtash, who was arrested in Austria in 2014 and then freed on bail, can be sent to the U.S. The decision comes days after a Chicago federal judge rejected a motion to dismiss an indictment accusing Firtash of a conspiracy to pay bribes in India to mine titanium, which is used in jet engines.
+Judges on Tuesday upheld a lower court’s ruling that Dymitro Firtash, who was arrested in Austria in 2014, can be sent to the U.S. The decision comes days after a Chicago federal judge rejected a motion to dismiss an indictment accusing Firtash of a conspiracy to pay bribes in India to mine titanium, used in jet engines.

-Firtash denies wrongdoing and argued that the U.S. has no jurisdiction over crimes in India.
-However, federal Judge Rebecca Pallmeyer ruled it did because any scheme would have impacted a Chicago-based company, the American aviation giant Boeing.

-Boeing has said it considered doing business with Firtash but never followed through.
-It is not accused of any wrongdoing.

-The Austria Press Agency reported that Justice Minister Clemens Jabloner will now have to decide whether the extradition can go ahead.
+Firtash denies wrongdoing and argued the U.S. has no jurisdiction over crimes in India.
+The Austria Press Agency reported that Justice Minister Clemens Jabloner will have to decide whether the extradition can go ahead.

 Copyright © 2019 The Washington Times, LLC.